SxyWytBoy/PoolPass-Cleaned-2.0/README.md

 ## 📦 Deployment

 This project is configured for deployment on Vercel or Render.
-Set the environment variables in your hosting dashboard before deploying.
+Set your environment variables in your hosting dashboard before deploying.